Church of St. Theresia, Nijmegen

 The "Theresiakerk" (church of St. Theresia) is the only demolished church of Bellot in The Netherlands.
 Sadly, because it was the only concrete church Bellot designed in The Netherlands.

 The church could contain 1200 people.
-This church had also the colored brick-belt on the outsidewall.
+This church had also the coloured brick-belt on the outside wall.
 The school and the vicary were built by Van de Leur and Bellot also.